 Take a Class

-Before you can sign up for a class, you have to meet the college’s admission requirements and apply and be accepted for admission into the college.
-You also have to meet any placement-test requirements or prerequisites for the class you want to take.
-If your educational intent is simply to take a class as a non-degree seeking student, orientation is not a required enrollment step.
+Before you can register for a class, you have to meet the college’s admission requirements and apply and be accepted for admission into the college.
+You also have to meet any placement test requirements or prerequisites for the class you want to take.

 You will not be eligible to receive state or federal financial aid if you are not enrolled in a degree, diploma or certificate program at MCTC.